tsizer/usclivar.org-migrate/README.md

 This module migrated content from a Drupal 7 site to a new Drupal 8 site.
 The settings.php file was modified on the Drupal 8 site so that the DB connected to for migration was the Drupal 7 site.

+   The D7node.php file should be placed into: migrate_usclivar/src/Plugin/migrate/source directory This code in this file allows the path for each node to be imported during the migration.

 Add to bottom of /sites/default/settings.php  file